LaurinZubler/sa-documentation/document/content/architecture.typ

 = Architecture
 #global.paragraph(
-  [Introduction],
+  [Preamble],
   [
-    This chapter describes the different components and how they interact with each other in order to implement the selected scenario.
+    This chapter proposes a design for the hardware components of ...
+Augmented Reality system tailored for sailing.
+This includes discussing the technical feasibility and potential integration with existing sailing equipment.

+    #global.todo("name 'the one' selected scenario")
   ]
 )